mastodon/blog/content/posts/2022-04-21_Android-and-iOS/index.md

 ### Going forward

 We are not done!
-While the apps support all core functionality of Mastodon, there are still missing features like lists, pinned posts, new post notifications ("bell icon!"), editing, phrase filters management and so on that will be gradually added as we continue development.
+While we have decided against including the local timeline in our apps initially, understanding that this feature is important for many community servers on Mastodon in the absence of still theoretical and not yet proven groups, we will be adding it to the explore tab.
+And while the apps support all core functionality of Mastodon, there are still missing features like lists, pinned posts, new post notifications ("bell icon!"), editing, phrase filters management and so on that will be gradually added as we continue development.
 Plus the aforementioned groups feature in Mastodon itself!